-A second question is whether the experimental context modulates infants’ responses to mispronunciations.
+A second question is whether the context modulates infants’ responses to mispronunciations.
 In order to study the influence of mispronunciation position, many studies control the phonological overlap between target and distractor labels.
 For example, when examining sensitivity to a vowel mispronunciation of the target word “dog”, the image of a dog would be paired with a distractor image that shares onset overlap, such as “duck”.
 This ensures that infants can not use the onset of the word to differentiate between the target and distractor images (Fernald, Swingley, & Pinto, 2001).
 Instead, infants must pay attention to the mispronounced phoneme in order to successfully detect the change.
+Note that in this case, the mispronunciation is necessarily either word-medial or –final, thus possibly creating an interaction between mispronunciation position and phonological overlap.

-Most studies present infants with pictures of two name-known objects, thus ruling out the unlabeled competitor, or distractor, as possible target.
+Most studies present infants with pictures of two known objects, thus ruling out the unlabeled competitor, or distractor, as possible target.
+It is thus not surprising that infants tend to look towards the target more, even when its label is mispronounced.
 In contrast, other studies present infants with pairs of familiar (labeled target) and unfamiliar (unlabeled distractor) objects (Mani & Plunkett, 2011; Skoruppa, Mani, Plunkett, Cabrol, & Peperkamp, 2013; Swingley, 2016; White & Morgan, 2008).
 By using an unfamiliar object as a distractor, the infant is presented with a viable option onto which the mispronounced label can be applied (Halberda, 2003; Markman, Wasow, & Hansen, 2003).
 This ability is developing from 18 to 30 months (Bion, Borovsky, & Fernald, 2013) and we may find that if mispronunciation sensitivity changes as children develop, that this change is modulated by distractor familiarity: whether the distractor used is familiar or unfamiliar.
 This is a particularly fruitful question to investigate within the context of a meta-analysis, as mispronunciation sensitivity in the presence of a familiar compared to unfamiliar distractor has not been directly compared.

 Finally, mispronunciation sensitivity in infants has been examined in many different languages, such as English, Spanish, French, Dutch, German, Catalan, Danish, and Mandarin Chinese (see Table 1).
 Infants learning different languages have different ages of acquisition for words in their early lexicon, leaving direct comparisons between languages within the same study difficult and as a result rare.
 Indeed, the majority of studies focus on infants learning English as a native language and a sufficient sample of other languages is therefore lacking.
 Although we do not explicitly compare overall mispronunciation sensitivity by language (although we examine consonant and vowel mispronunciation sensitivity by language family), we assess evidence of mispronunciation sensitivity from many different languages using a meta-analytic approach.